 in the magic of the soft evening light

-My Dad was a really great guy, and one of the many great gifts he gave me was teaching me to work with my hands.
+My Dad was a great man, and one of the many gifts he gave me was teaching me to work with my hands.

-He taught me how to work with wood and how to be a really good model maker too.
-I was able to use those skills years later in Detroit building models and miniatures for the movie, Evil Dead II.
-I worked at a special effects and animation studio in Detroit called Illuminations and we built models, and miniatures for the now cult classic.
+He taught me how to work with wood and how to be a really good model maker, too.
+I was able to use those skills years later in Detroit building models and miniatures for the movie, Evil Dead II .
+After graduating from the University of Michigan, I was hired by a special effects and animation studio in Detroit and owned by Tom Hitchcock called Illuminations, and we built the models and miniatures for the cult classic movie.

 Later when I moved to Chicago, I was able to put those skills to use again as a model maker at Richard Rush Studios.